-In addition to its super cute wildlife, a day trip to Rottnest will give you access to 63 (yes, really!) beaches, 20 bays, several historic military sites, and lots of wonderful bars and restaurants.
+In addition to its super cute wildlife, a day trip to Rottnest will give you access to 63 (yes, really!) beaches, 20 bays, several historic military sites, tons of exciting tours, and lots of wonderful bars and restaurants.

 It also has an interesting – and sometimes shocking – history, since it was a colonial settlement, an Aboriginal prison for almost 100 years, and also played an important role in Australia’s defense during WWII.

 All in all, there are a ton of things to do on this amazing little island, so I’ve narrowed it down to the top 22.

 Things to do on Rottnest Island

 Rottnest Island has the largest quokka population in the world, with around 10,000 of these smiling little guys running around the place.
 There’s a smaller population on nearby Bald Island and you can find a few isolated groups on the mainland, but Rottnest is undoubtedly the best place to see these adorable animals.